 This is the first story of three story serie about traveling in Portugal.
 This post offers my experiences and must-see places I have discovered in Cascais and Sintra.

-I have visited Portugal two times and I have started both of my trips from Cascais.
-Cascais is a good place to relax a couple of days before heading to vibrant Lisbon.
+I have visited Portugal two times and I have started both of my trips from this coastal town called Cascais.
+Cascais is a good place to start a holiday and relax a couple of days before heading to the more vibrant Lisbon.

 Cascais is also a good spot for a day trip from Lisbon if you don’t want to stay a night there or you are on a shorter vacation.
 But if you have time I would recommend to spend at least a couple of days there.